 Learning Plans - Editing a Word template

-If basic changes to the Learning Plan template can't meet your needs, you can use a Word template to completely customise your learning plans.
+If in application changes to the Learning Plan template can't meet your needs, you can use a Word template to completely customise your learning plans.

-This guide details how you can use the default learning plan as a start point, or begin with your own pre-existing template in Word.
+This guide details how you can use the Insight General learning plan template as a start point, or begin with your own pre-existing template in Word.

 If you want to use your own Word document, skip to Editing the template in Word.

-We'll begin by downloading the built-in learning plan template.
+We'll begin by downloading the Inisght Learning Plan template.

 Downloading the template

-Click your account menu, in the top right, and choose Admin followed by Learning plan templates and settings.
+Click your account menu, in the top right, and choose Admin followed by Learning plan templates.

 This takes you to the learning plan template admin area.
-As we want to make our changes directly in Word we can scroll to the Word Document Template section and click Download Word Template.
+As we want to make our changes directly in Word, we can select the Custom Word Template tab.

 Once downloaded, open the file in Word.